 Before your child starts to learn an instrument, you must ensure that it is truly something they’re interested in.
 Its also equally important that they choose the instrument themselves.
 If they end up learning an instrument that they’re not passionate about, they won’t have any motivation to practise or to go to lessons and you will end up wasting both time and money.

 We hope this advice and information has helped in your decision making process as to whether you should encourage your child to learn an instrument.
-There can be many wonderful benefits from learning to play music, however you must ensure that it is something your child is willing to commit to.
+There can be many wonderful benefits from listening to music and learning to play music, however you must ensure that it is something your child is willing to commit to.